Background

 From the hands of the Creator the first man Adam was formed and brought to life.
 Eve was prepared from Adam to be a procreator with him of the human family.
 Genesis chapters 4 through 11 detailed that family and a line of descendants leading to and past the great world-wide flood.
 The lineage list proceeded from Adam and Eve through Seth, Enos, Cainan, Mahalaleel, Jared, Enoch, Methuselah, Lamech, Noah to Japhtheh, Shem and Ham.
 These last four men with their wives were the initial start of the post flood population we have today.

-Post flood the lineage record was mantained.
+Post flood the lineage record was maintained.
 From Shem proceeded the generations of Arphaxad, Salah, Eber, Peleg, Reu, Serug, Nahor, to Terah.
 Terah in turn had three sons Haran, Nahor and Abram along with a daughter Sarai (Genesis 11:10-32; 20:11-12).
 From Genesis chapter twelve the main focus of the biblical record proceeded through Abram and his descendants but it included connections with other named individuals.
 The ancestry of each of the five named men in the book of Job are detailed in the book of Genesis.
 Their lineages can be laid out in a relatively simple manner.
 Let us start with Eliphaz the Temanite and then proceed through Bildad the Shuhite, Zophar the Naamathite, Elihu the son of Barachel the Buzite, of the kindred of Ram and then to Job himself.

 Terah and his posterity